William Jefferson (politician)

+Beginning in 2006, Jefferson became the subject of a federal investigation into bribery and racketeering, with prosecutors alleging he used his office to solicit payments from companies seeking business deals in Africa; the probe drew national attention after agents discovered $90,000 in cash hidden in his home freezer.

+Jefferson sought re-election in 2008.
+After his indictment in 2007, he won renomination with 56% of the vote in a runoff election.
+He was defeated in the general election by Republican Joseph Cao in an upset, 49.54%–46.83%, losing in a heavily Democratic district where Barack Obama received 72 percent of the vote that year.

-On November 13, 2009, Jefferson was sentenced to thirteen years in federal prison for bribery after a corruption investigation, the longest sentence ever given to a congressman.
+On November 13, 2009, Jefferson was sentenced to thirteen years in federal prison for bribery, the longest sentence ever given to a congressman.
 He began serving that sentence in May 2012 at a Federal Bureau of Prisons (BOP) facility in Beaumont, Texas.

-He appealed his case after a U.S. Supreme Court ruling on similar issues.
-In light of these findings, on October 5, 2017, Jefferson was ordered released, pending sentencing or other action, after a U.S. District judge threw out seven of ten charges against him.
+Jefferson appealed his case after a U.S. Supreme Court ruling on similar issues.
+On October 5, 2017, Jefferson was ordered released, pending sentencing or other action, after a U.S. District judge threw out seven of ten charges against him.
 On December 1, 2017, Judge T. S. Ellis III accepted his plea deal and sentenced Jefferson to time served.